aathanor/ResearchSite/content/pri_complete_draft.md

 Additional evidence comes from research showing neural integration across modalities.
 Studies demonstrate that "seeing action verbs, such as 'kick' or 'lick,' elicited similar brain activation patterns in the motor and premotor areas compared to the actual movements the words referred to."
 Similar findings exist across modalities, with "sensorimotor areas involved in perception and action" overlapping with "brain regions that are active during language comprehension."[^4]

-These findings converge on a picture where recognition is not pattern-matching but constellation-activationâsupporting PRI's dissolution of the recognition process into immediate readiness-availability.
+These findings converge on a picture where recognition is not pattern-matching but constellation-activationÃ¢ÂÂsupporting PRI's dissolution of the recognition process into immediate readiness-availability.
 Word-patterns, action-patterns, and sensory-patterns involve genuinely integrated neural networks rather than separate systems that become associated.
 This integration explains both why recognition appears immediate (readiness activation IS recognition) and why learning transfers across modalities (different aspects of cognition / reaction are part of unified networks).

 # The Unity Thesis